kbr/fritzconnection/README.md

 ### Available Modules, Commands and Tools

 `fritzconnection.py` makes the SOAP interface of the FRITZ!Box available on the command line.
 Shows all available services and actions when run with the argument `-c`.
+Use `-h` for help.

+This is the main module and works standalone.
+The other modules listet here are utility modules for convenience and examples on how to use fritzconnection.

 `fritzstatus.py` is a command line interface to display status information of the FRITZ!Box.
 It also serves as an example on how to use the fritzconnection module.